EvOmics-Lab/EvOmics_docs.github/Getting_started.md

 ### 3.1 Building access, key, and card:

 In your fist day you will receive a card to access the building and a key to access the offices.
-Also, please check your qgg email for your Access Code to the main doors.
-This code is only needed when the main doors are locked, usually after 5pm, weekends, or holiday periods.
+Also, please check your QGG email for your Access Code to the main doors.
+This code is only needed when the main doors are locked, usually after 5 pm, weekends, or holiday periods.

 ### 3.2 Laptop

 You will get a laptop on your first day.
-It usually has windows installed, if you need to install ubuntu, you need to do it yourself.
+It usually has Windows installed, if you need to install Ubuntu, you need to do it yourself.
 I can help you with that, just let me know.
-If you decide to do it in your own, here is some information:
+If you decide to do it on your own, here is some information:

-Prepare a bootable ubuntu USB
+- [o] Prepare a bootable ubuntu USB

 You need to activate Heimdal.
 This will grant you temporary administrator rights for 30 minute.
 You can activate Heimdal by right-clicking the blue Heimdal icon in the bottom right corner of your screen and selecting "Privileges App Control - "Request Admin Privileges.”
 Then, enter your auID@uni.au.dk and AU-password, when you run a program as administrator.
 For more information, check this link:  https://medarbejdere.au.dk/en/administration/it/guides/security/activate-admin-rights-heimdal